mouseandthebillionaire/RAGE/writing/question_03.md

 _A soundwalk is any excursion whose main purpose is listening to the environment.
 It is exposing our ears to every sound around us no matter where we are.
 We may be at home, we may be walking across a downtown street, through a park, along the beach; we may be sitting in a doctor's office, in a hotel lobby, in a bank; we may be shopping in a supermarket, a department store, or a Chinese grocery store; we may be standing at the airport, the train station, the bus-stop.
 Wherever we go we will give our ears priority.
 They have been neglected by us for a long time and, as a result, we have done little to develop an acoustic environment of good quality._[^2]

 Additionally, Westerkamp recorded soundwalks so that those who could not actually visit a given location could experience it remotely.
-Westerkamp then broadcasted these recordings on her radio program on Vancouver Co-op Radio, sometimes commenting o what the listener was hearing.
+Westerkamp then broadcasted these recordings on her radio program on Vancouver Co-op Radio, sometimes commenting on what the listener was hearing.
 These guided soundwalks were a way to point out to the listener things that they otherwise might have missed.

 #### Experiments S.1 & S.2